The Board of Maailmanvaihto

 - I’ve got plenty of opportunities for international networking through Maailmanvaihto by representing it at different trainings, cooperation projects and camps.
 I’ve got to know cool people who I’m still in touch with and meet, sometimes by coincidence.

-Volunteering in Finland
+Volunteering programs in Finland

 - I was in Brazil as an exchangee of ICYE in 2005–2006.